7 Best VPN for Bumble [year]: Secure Connection for Dating

 • Kill switch: helpful on public Wi-Fi if the VPN connection drops.

-• Nearby servers: usually improves speed and responsiveness.
+• Nearby servers: almost always improves responsiveness.

 FAQ